MrPrabhathPeri/Movie-Recommendation-System/README.md

    - `similarity.pkl`

    *(These files are generated from `tmdb_5000_movies.csv` and `tmdb_5000_credits.csv` during preprocessing.)*
+5. Find your API key from tmdb website and enter it in the app.py file
-5. Run the Streamlit app:
+6. Run the Streamlit app:
    ```bash
    streamlit run app.py
    ```